Unity-Technologies/ml-agents/docs/Custom-SideChannels.md

 instantiated and registered.
 This can typically be done wherever the logic of the side channel makes sense to be associated, for example on a MonoBehaviour object that might need to access data from the side channel.
-Here we show a simple MonoBehaviour object which instantiates and registeres the new side channel.
-If you have not done it already, make sure that the MonoBehaviour which registers the side channel is attached to a gameobject which will be live in your Unity scene.
+Here we show a simple MonoBehaviour object which instantiates and registers the new side channel.
+If you have not done it already, make sure that the MonoBehaviour which registers the side channel is attached to a GameObject which will be live in your Unity scene.

 ```csharp